What is Massive?

 Does Massive affect electricity cost?

 Massive consumes electricity when running like all computer programs.
-Although electricity prices are different worldwide, Massive cryptomines and performs other distributed tasks profitably on average so costs an average of a few cents per month to use.
+Although electricity prices are different worldwide, the bandwidth usage by Massive uses a minuscule amount of incremental electricity.

 Does Massive affect hardware lifetime?

-Massive uses minimal computing resources, totaling an average of a few cents’ worth of monthly electricity consumption, so should minimally affect the lifetime of modern hardware.
+Massive uses minimal computing resources, totaling a minuscule amount of monthly electricity consumption, so should minimally affect the lifetime of modern hardware.
 One day, Massive may even help extend the lifetime of older hardware by making obsolescent resources valuable again.

 Is Massive safe to use?